grommet/grommet/src/js/components/Tabs/README.md

 **global.edgeSize.small**

-The possible sizes for margin, pad and gap Expects `string`.
+The possible sizes for margin, pad and gap.
+Expects `string`.

 Defaults to